 In college, I was known as the crazy friend who wasn’t afraid to just go and do things.
 It’s true I promise.
 I love this side of me as much as I do my planning side.
 This makes me think about some of my favorite trips I have ever been on and honestly, many are the ones I didn’t really plan.

 I know these moments are ones that I will never forget.
 I’ve created this list of my favorite spontaneous travel moments because everyone needs little unplanned, free moments in their life—even when it comes to travel!
 Hopefully, you are inspired to take your own impromptu trip somewhere soon.

-I also just want to point out that none of these trips were expensive.
+I also just want to point out that none of these trips were expensive (at least by my standards).
 Most were under $50 (except Niagara, it was more like $300 considering I spent two nights in a hotel, meals, etc.).
-I probably spent just as much on some of them as I would in a weekend anyway.
+I probably spent just as much on some of them as I would on a normal weekend anyway.
 You don’t have to spend a lot to have an awesome time!

 Going to Canada on Thanksgiving

 A few years ago when I was living in Baltimore, I didn’t have enough money to time off to go home for Thanksgiving.
 Luckily, I wasn’t alone in this situation and had a few friends who wanted to get together for Thanksgiving.
 We bought all the fixings, the turkey, and started cooking.
 While cooking we started talking about traveling and all the places we had been.
 We all love traveling but had many places still on our lists.